 What Is There To Do Near the Adrift Hotel?

 Thanks to its many great amenities, the Adrift Hotel is a destination in itself.
 Still, for those looking to explore, there are plenty of sights and activities nearby.
+Here are my favourite activities and attractions near the Adrift Hotel Long Beach Wa.

 Long Beach Boardwalk and Discovery Trail